 Director, Marketing & Special Projects / 2007-2010

-In the 1950s, Howard Rubenstein founded a company that would go on to become one of the pillars of the 20th century public relations and reputation management industry.
-In 2007, I was part of a core management team helping his son Steven Rubenstein reinvent the business for the Internet era.
+Howard Rubenstein founded a company in the 1950s that became one of the pillars of the 20th century public relations and reputation management industry.
+In 2007, I was part of a core management team helping Howard’s son Steven reinvent the business for the Internet era.
 While Apple was launching the iPhone and the global financial crisis was turning the economy upside down, we were pioneering new kinds of information and reputation management services, helping brands and high profile individuals manage the transition to rapidly accelerating news cycles and use the Internet, social media, and direct-to-audience communication to their advantage.

 Political Consulting